smallDazza/T1A3_Terminal_Application/README.md

 ![dimensions error2](./docs/enter%20dimensions%20errors%204.png)
 ![dimensions error3](./docs/enter%20dimensions%20errors%205.png)

-#### Estimate package Delivery Times:
+#### Estimate package Delivery Times & Distance:
-Selecting number 2 will start the feature of determining an estimated time a package will take to be delivered from one postcode to another within Australia (excluding Norfolk Island).
+Selecting number 2 will start the feature of determining an estimated time & the distance in kms, a package will take to be delivered from one postcode to another within Australia (excluding Norfolk Island).
-The application will ask all the questions required for the users inputs to estimate a time.
+The application will ask all the questions required for the users inputs to estimate a time & distance.
 These will be:
  - Postcode sending the package from.
  - Postcode the package is being delivered to.

 The estimated delivery time will be displayed to the user in 'number of days'.
+The estimated distance between the 2 postcodes will be displayed in 'kms'.

 ![number 3](./docs/Feature%20Three%20image.png)